June 16th 2011

 The speaker of the evening, professor Henk Schulte Nordholt, has been involved in China’s history, culture and economy for more than 30 years now.
 He studied Sinology in Leiden and started working at the Ministry of Economic affairs in the Hague where he supported economical relationships of the Netherlands with far East countries and especially China.
 When in 1985 AMRO bank opened its first branch in Peking, Henk Schulte Nordholt became first director and worked among other things, on financing trade between the Netherlands and China.
 Besides these business related activities, Henk Schulte Nordholt also speaks and writes about China for over 20 years now.
 He published three books, lots of articles and speaks regularly at seminars and workshops.

 Jeroen Klomp, from the Environmental Economics and Natural Resources group of the Wageningen University and Research Centre will introduce the subject from a macroeconomic perspective.
 Jeroen Klomp studied Economics at the University of Amsterdam and promoted at the University of Groningen.
 In Groningen he did research on the impact of political factors on the drivers of economic growth.
 At the moment Jeroen works both for the Centraal Plan Bureau (CPB) in the Hague as a researcher on financial markets and as assistant professor macroeconomics at Wageningen University.

-The evening will be accompanied by delight Chinese music played by Dong QIN.
+The evening was accompanied by delight Chinese music played by Dong QIN.